Grace-Lawrence/Dark-MaRK/docs/source/user_guide/installation.rst

 Example Use
 --------------
-In the Examples folder is a jupyter notebook which takes the user through an example use of the Dark Mark package, generating annual modulation predictions for a given dark matter model, and input simulation.
+In the Examples folder is a jupyter notebook which takes the user through an example use of the Dark-MaRK package, generating annual modulation predictions for a given dark matter model, and input simulation.
 In order to run this notebook, some extra packages are required.
 These can be installed using requirements_dev.txt.